sgratzl/chartjs-chart-boxplot/README.md

    * @scriptable
    * @indexable
    */
-  outlierColor: string;
+  outlierBackgroundColor: string;

   /**
    * to fill color below the median line of the box
-   * @default see rectangle.lowerColor
+   * @default transparent
    * @scriptable
    * @indexable
    */
-  lowerColor: string;
+  lowerBackgroundColor: string;

   /**
    * radius used to render items